-Traditionally, many have said that certain plastics are safer than others (eg they advise you to look at the packaging and stay away from plastics labeled type 3, 4, or 5).
-This was done based on research from way before 2010 (based on suspicions about endocrine disruptors and styrene’s notable toxicity on cells).
+In the past (before 2015), some have said that certain plastics are safer than others (eg they advise you to look at the packaging and stay away from plastics labeled type 3, 4, or 5).
+This was done before microplastics became their own research field (based on suspicions about endocrine disruptors and the notable cytotoxicity of styrene).
 Now it appears that microplastics of all kinds can bioaccumulate in the cell - even the more inert kinds that were previously considered benign (polyethylene or polypropylene), and it may be better for us to avoid all sources of plastic exposure altogether.

 Sturdier plastics leach less than “flexible” plastics (this is why plastic water bottles are so uniquely bad).
 “Rougher” plastics are more damaging.

-Canned food is complicated - even bisphenol-A-free containers may have resin that has been contaminated by BPS or polyvinyl.
+As for canned food - even bisphenol-A-free containers may have resin that has been contaminated by BPS or polyvinyl or even polystyrene.

 PFAS might not be a microplastic, but have detrimental effects and you should stay away from them by not using oral-glide-B floss.
 They may also be found in water pollution so look up water pollution tables of your state.